GluuFederation/docs-management-prod/index.md

  - To **bold** text, put a double `*` on each end, like this: `**word**`
  - Leave a blank line between paragraphs.
 Count a header as a paragraph for this purpose
  - Avoid passive voice as much as possible.
 It's clearer to say that a subject does something than to say a result was done
  - Avoid using `you` in statements as much as possible.
-For example, instead of saying `You can navigate to...` simply say `Navigate to...`.
+For example, instead of saying `You can navigate to...` simply say `Navigate to...`

+## Page Setup
+ - Start your page with a title on the first line
+ - Follow with a concise overview of the document / product's purpose
+ - Organize the information in the document from least technical to most technical if possible.
+Start conceptual, then get detailed

 ## Lists
  - Only use a numbered list if the order of the list matters